 Types of watermarks

-Here are some common types of PDF watermarks:
+Common types of PDF watermarks:

 - Text.
 Text watermarks are textual overlays added to the background or foreground of the page.
 These often include the name of the organization or information such as "Confidential", "Draft", "Sample".

 - Image.
-Image watermarks can include logos, signatures, or other pictures that represent the document's ownership or status.
+Image watermarks can include logos, signatures, or other pictures that represent the ownership or status.

 - Transparent.
 Transparent watermarks are subtle overlays that do not obstruct the visibility of the underlying content significantly.
 They are often used for branding or copyright purposes while ensuring that readability remains unaffected.

 - Dynamic.
 They contain variable information such as the viewer's name, IP address, date, or time of viewing.
-This watermark in a PDF file is generated automatically when the document is viewed, printed, or downloaded.
+This watermark in a PDF file is generated automatically when the material is viewed, printed, or downloaded.

 Legal aspects of watermarks

-Watermarks do more than just safeguard digital content—they also carry legal significance, particularly in terms of intellectual property protection.
+Watermarks do more than just safeguard digital content — they also carry legal significance, particularly in terms of intellectual property protection.

 Copyright